 The purer a person’s heart becomes, the more sensitive they are to blemishes.
 Even a momentary lapse of the heart in remembering Allah is considered a sin that requires repentance.

-Accompanying Repentance with Righteous Deeds and Seeking Forgiveness
+Accompanying Repentance with Righteous Deeds and Istighfar

-- The descent of blessed rain.
+- The descent of merciful rain.

-- Increase in wealth and offspring.
+- An increase in wealth and offspring.

-- Given gardens and rivers (of bliss).
+- The provision of gardens and rivers (ultimate prosperity).

 « وأتبع السيئة الحسنة تمحها »

-So, if previously we used our eyes extensively for sin, now use them to read the Qur’an.
-If previously wealth was used for things Ḥarām, now give in charity.
-This is a concrete way to “repay” past mistakes.
+Therefore, if you previously used your eyes for disobedience, now use them to read the Quran.
+If you previously spent wealth on the unlawful (haram), now give in charity.
+This is the concrete method of “paying off” past mistakes.

 فتوبة لا تتبعها تقوى باطلة